BirjuVachhani/adaptive_theme/README.md

 ## Changing Themes

-If you want to change the theme entirely like change all the colors to some other color swatch, then you can use `setTheme` method.
+If you want to change the theme entirely, e.g., change all the colors to some other color swatch, then you can use `setTheme` method.

 ```dart
 AdaptiveTheme.of(context).setTheme(